florezx16/retool-interface/README.md

 Retool interface
-Just runt and have fun <3
+Just run it and have fun <3